About the Power of Currency

-Is the Greek Prime Minister Alexis Tsipras, the “Sin Eater” of what has delivered his country into its current economic crisis?
-On the other hand, is he a pragmatic left leaning hawk seeking to ease Greece into its monetary and fiscal reformation?
-In truth, depending on the interested observer he is neither or both.
-Economists, bankers and monetary regulators have long observed Greece construct its own unique liquidity trap.
-Adding injury to the growing fiscal policy divide between northern and southern Europe there is a fundamental socio-political battle.
-This cultural divide was subject for debate prior to the Euro dollar’s official arrival on January 1, 1999.
+Is the Greek Prime Minister Alexis Tsipras the “Sin Eater” of what has delivered his country into its current economic crisis?
+On the other hand, is he a pragmatic left-leaning hawk seeking to ease Greece into its monetary and fiscal reformation?
+In truth, depending on the interested observer, he is neither or both.
+Economists, bankers, and “monetary” regulators have long observed Greece construct its own unique liquidity trap.
+Adding injury to the growing fiscal policy divide between northern and southern Europe, there is a real socio-political battle.
+This cultural divide was subject to debate before the Euro dollar’s official arrival on January 1, 1999.

 A Grexit temporary or otherwise has its faults.

 Realities are that even if Greece leaves the EU – a reconstituted sovereign coin would have little or no value.
 This would make the already impossible – more impossible, creating additional unknowable(s).
 A reengineered drachma would have little to no intrinsic value.
-In its latest attempts to monetize, if the ECB follows through on purchasing high-risk high yield bonds, Greece will hold more debt.
+In its latest attempts to monetize, if the ECB follows through purchasing high-risk, high yield bonds, Greece will hold more debt.
 There must be the introduction of a flight to quality coin that is scalable to Greece’s industries.
-A digital currency not encumbered by the influence of sovereign politics and/or cross border regulators.
+A digital currency not burdened by the influence of sovereign politics and/or cross-border regulators.

 Cryptocurrency like Bitcoin maintains a market value based on demand.